 There are a number of options available if you wish to leave your home to the person you care for.
 A person's home is not taken into account when calculating their capital for welfare benefits.
-You may wish to leave the home to the person directly or ask trustees to sell it and buy somewhere smaller or more suitable.
-If you have concerns about their ability to manage the burdens of owning a property, the house can be put in the names of the trustees who can allow the person you care for to live there.
-Alternatively you may specify in your will that the person you care for can live in the property for life, after which it is given to someone else.

-Trust payments which may be disregarded:
+You may wish to leave the home to the person directly, or ask trustees to sell it and buy somewhere smaller or more suitable.
+If you have concerns about their ability to manage the burdens of owning a property, the house can be put in the names of the Trust payments which may be disregarded:

-- Irregular lump sum payments (unless they bring the person's total capital above the threshold for the particular benefit). - Payments of income intended to pay for items not normally covered by welfare benefits (eg. phone bills, TV rental, CDs). - This does not include rent, rates, fuel, clothing or food as welfare benefits are intended to cover these items.
+- irregular lump sum payments (unless they bring the person's total capital above the threshold for the particular benefit).

+- payments of income intended to pay for items not normally covered by welfare benefits (eg. phone bills, TV rental, CDs).

+- this does not include

+rent, rates, fuel, clothing

+or food as welfare

+benefits are intended to

+cover these items.